MROS: Runtime Adaptation For Robot Control Architectures: Feasibility of Runtime Adaptation

+For each run, we compare the MROS and \emph{Baseline} systems in terms of violation of system qualities thresholds, component failures handling, and mission performance.
+A run consists of an initial \emph{system configuration C} and a \emph{perturbation P}.
+We selected nine initial configurations (out of 30) that show the best-expected performance in a set of preliminary tests.
+A perturbation models a sequence of contingencies within a mission.
+Each perturbation $P$ is represented by a tuple $\langle iv_1, iv_2, iv_3\rangle$, where each element represents a value for each contingency type: \begin{enumerate}

+\item \emph{Cluttered environment:} the environment contains a set of new obstacles unknown to the robot (not in the map used by the navigation) in randomized positions.
+We quantify the level of clutter depending on the number of new obstacles as \emph{low} (7), \emph{medium} (14) and \emph{high} (20).

-\item \textit{Unexpected increase in power consumption:} This contingency might be a result of a sticky surface, a slope, some problem with the wheels, or activation of a new sensor that consumes more power.
-We also quantify this contingency in three levels: 10\%, 30\%, and 50\% increase in power consumption
+\item \textit{Unexpected increase in power consumption:} This could be the result of a sticky surface, a slope, some problem with the wheels, or activation of a new sensor that consumes more power.
+We quantify this contingency in three levels: 20\%, 40\%, and 60\% increase in power consumption.

+\item \textit{Component failure:} We inject a failure in the laser sensor by killing its driver ROS node at run-time.